 Abrasive ingredients are added into toothpaste with the intent that they will “scrub” biofilm from the teeth, giving your teeth a cleaner, smoother texture.

-Parabens are chemicals used as preservatives, which is used to extend the shelf life of the toothpaste.
-If you’ve seen any of our other healthy home posts or taken our healthy home course, you know how bad parabens can be for your body.
+Parabens are chemicals used as preservatives, which are used to extend the shelf life of toothpaste.
+If you've seen any of our other healthy home posts or taken our healthy home course, you know how bad parabens can be for your body.

-Saccharin (Sodium Saccharin) is Added To Most Toothpastes
+Saccharin (Sodium Saccharin) is Added To Most Toothpaste

 Saccharin is an artificial sweetener, also called Ortho-sulfobenzoic Acid Imide.
 It is an organic compound used as an artificial sweetening agent with no nutritional value.
 Saccharin has approximately 200-700 times the sweetening power of granulated sugar.
 This is added to your toothpaste to trick your tastebuds into enjoying it.